 Keller Easterling is an architect, writer and professor at Yale University.
 She considers that the urban reality is strongly dependent on infrastructure space, which is not only pipes and buildings, but also all the repeatable patterns and features of people’s life.
-According to Easterling, architects are able to rule this space, in case they think over the problems regarding the approach of philosopher Gilbert Ryle.
-Strelka Press has published her book “The Action is the Form.
-Victor Hugo’s TED Talk” and Strelka Magazine presents an excerpt from it.
+According to Easterling, architects are able to rule this space in case they think over the problems regarding the approach of philosopher Gilbert Ryle.
+Strelka Press published her book “The Action is the Form.
+Victor Hugo’s TED Talk.”

 While he was alive, philosopher Gilbert Ryle spoke with a British accent, smoked a pipe and wrote philosophy in a droll, charming and conversational tone.
 He is perfectly cast as the next encounter in The New Yorker treatment of “the action is the form”.
 Ryle was especially keen to point out the “ghosts in the machine” or the logical fallacies harbouring in everyday language.
 Disposition was, for Ryle, one of those ghosts, and his work further demystifies the magic of ghosts and giants with a practical art that might also guide the design of infrastructure space.

 Ryle wrote about disposition as something we already understand and use in common parlance: an unfolding relationship between potentials — a tendency, temperament or property in either beings or objects — a propensity within a context.
 The disposition cannot be proven as a definite “occurrence”.
 Ryle used the example of glass that does not need to shatter to possess a brittle disposition.
 The shattered glass is not a “ghostly happening, but because it is not a happening at all.”